Sorry, you need to enable JavaScript to visit this website.

 Ask a Stupid Question Day

 If you’re in school in the US, whether as a student or teacher, the 28th of September is the day to ask stupid questions.
 This day originated sometime in the 80s and was meant to encourage kids to speak up in class and not be embarrassed about things they didn’t understand.
-We reckon, though, that this day is really just full of jokes and quips.
+The day is meant to promote curiosity, even if it’s now mostly an excuse for jokes and playful banter.

 International Nose Picking Day

-Uhh … well, okay then!
+Uhh … it's a thing!
 No one really nose (ha!) when, why or how International Nose Picking Day first made its appearance, but it seems to fall each year on the 23rd of September.
 We suppose this is the one day of the year when it’s acceptable to do some picking in public … but for the love of life, make sure you have a tissue with you!

 Night of the Radishes